Special Educational Needs

 What support does the Base offer?

-• Will individualise some of the young person’s curriculum as part of a bespoke programme tailored to meet each young person’s needs.
+• Tailor parts of the curriculum to meet each young person’s individual needs.

 What Curriculum do students follow in the Base?

-It is a requirement that all students who are placed in the base will follow the national curriculum.
-Base teachers, in collaboration with mainstream teachers will be responsible for planning, modification of curriculum materials and delivery of the special educational provision to meet the needs and objectives specified in pupils’ EHC plans.
-Base students study academic subjects both within mainstream classes alongside their peers and within the base.
-Within the base students are taught 1:1, 1:2 or in small nurture groups and they are generally supported 1:1 or 1:2 in mainstream larger classes.
-As students develop greater independence, academic and/or social emotional support is withdrawn gradually as appropriate, to support students with achieving positive outcomes and making successful transition into adulthood.
+Base students study academic subjects both within mainstream classes alongside their peers and within the Base.
+In the Base, students are taught 1:1, 1:2 or in small nurture groups and they are generally supported 1:1 or 1:2 in mainstream larger classes.
+As students develop greater independence, academic and/or social emotional support is gradually reduced as appropriate, to help students achieve positive outcomes and make a successful transition into adulthood.

 What Facilities are there in the Base?